Contact methods

 An unverified email or phone number is reserved within the project as soon as the user adds it — a second user in the same project cannot register or add the same identifier while the first user's verification is still in progress.
 Attempting to do so returns USER_ALREADY_EXISTS (HTTP 409).

 This reservation is time-bound, not permanent.
-Once the original verification code expires (10 minutes after it was last sent) without being entered, the unverified contact method becomes stale and is eligible to be reclaimed.
+Once the original verification code expires (10 minutes after the last send) without being entered, the unverified contact method becomes stale and is eligible to be reclaimed.

 What "stale" means